-Awakenings Author Dr. Oliver Sacks Explores 'Creativity and the Brain' Today
+Awakenings Author Oliver Sacks Explores 'Creativity and the Brain' in Ubben Lecture

 October 28, 1999

-October 28, 1999, Greencastle, Ind. - "Creativity is characteristic of life, and imagination is is just part of creativity -- this is made of both fantasy and memories," Oliver Sacks, the neurologist and author of the best-sellers Awakenings and The Man Who Mistook His Wife for a Hat, told an audience at DePauw University today.
+October 28, 1999, Greencastle, Ind. - "Creativity is characteristic of life, and imagination is just part of creativity -- this is made of both fantasy and memories," Oliver Sacks, the neurologist and author of the best-sellers Awakenings and The Man Who Mistook His Wife for a Hat and Other Clinical Tales, told an audience at DePauw University today.
 Dr. Sacks discussed "Creativity and the Brain" as a guest of the Timothy and Sharon Ubben Lecture Series.

 In addition to his 1 p.m. speech in Kresge Auditorium of the Performing Arts Center, Sacks took part in a 2:30 p.m. question-and-answer session in Watson Forum of the Center for Contemporary Media.